mtanabe-sj/maximilians-heic-image-viewer/README.md

 ## License

-Copyright (c) mtanabe, All rights reserved.
+Copyright (c) Makoto Tanabe, All rights reserved.

 Maximilian's HEIC Image Viewer is distributed under the terms of the MIT License.
-The libheic and associated libraries are distributed under the terms of the GNU license.
+The libheif and associated libraries are distributed under the terms of the GNU license.